-We are very excited to welcome you to Coláiste Chiaráin in September 2022.
+We are very excited to welcome you to Coláiste Chiaráin in late August 2023.

 This webpage contains some information that will be useful to you in the process of transitioning from your Primary School to your new Secondary School.